UX DESIGN - BRANDING

 HEURISTIC EVALUATION

-🚩 Aesthetic & minimalistic design
+🚩 Aesthetic & Minimalistic Design

 The use of moving photos, a moving banner, and high-contrast colors on busy backgrounds creates visual clutter.
 A lack of clear hierarchy on pages makes it difficult for users to focus or find important content.